VandyAstroML/Vandy_Starting_Grad_School/docs/source/python_intro.rst

 need to be installed by Anaconda and Pip in order to run the scripts of the package.

-The *environment.yml* file looks like the folliowing:
+The *environment.yml* file looks like the following:

 .. code::